 We hope that through a rich, creative curriculum, children will find joy in singing, music making and performing which lasts beyond their time here.

-Our Music policy can be downloaded below.
+Our Music Curriculum and Policy can be downloaded below.